stefanspringer1/SwiftXML/README.md

 - You might change prefix and name at the same time by using `XElement.set(prefix:name:)` or compare both prefix and name via `XElement.has(prefix:name:)`.
 - You can freely use prefixes that are not defined, e.g. to allow rules to only apply to certain parts.
 Example: Duplicate formulas using different prefixes to transform them into two different outputs according to the prefixes inside the same document.
 - Literal prefixes not having a defined namespace (“dead” prefixes) are being reserved without notice and kept different from prefixes with defined namespaces, so an unintentional change of meaning of those elements is avoided.
-- In the current state of the library, no namespace handling is being applied for attributes.
+- In the current state of the library, no namespace handling of attributes is available.

 ---